mwarning/openwrt-examples/README.md

-### 0. Introduction:
+### Introduction:

 This project is an example to show how to start creating an OpenWRT application/package.

 For this example, the source code is located within the package.<br />
-This way there is no need to have the code downloaded by the package Makefile.
+This way there is no need to have the code being downloaded by the package Makefile.

 This example includes a dummy daemon program written in C,<br />